Yupeek/cablegate_semnet/README.md

 ##Abstract

-We propose to present a complete work-flow of textual data analysis, from acquisition to visual exploration of the network of its thematics.
+We propose to present a complete work-flow of textual data analysis, from acquisition to visual exploration of a complex network.
 Through the presentation of a [simple software specifically developed for this talk](http://github.com/elishowk/cablegate_semnet), we will cover a set of productive and widely used softwares and libraries in text analysis, then introduce some features of [Gephi](http://gephi.org), an open-source network visualization & analysis software, using the data collected and transformed with [cablegate-semnet](http://github.com/elishowk/cablegate_semnet).

 ###Data used and methodology

 The presentation will focus on Wikileaks' cablegate data, and specially on the full text of all published diplomatic cables yet.
 The goal is to produce a weighted network.

-This networks will contain to categories of nodes :
+This network will contain two categories of nodes :

- - text thematics nodes linked by co-occurrences,
+ - thematics nodes linked by co-occurrences, automatically extracted from full-text
  - leaked cables nodes linked by a custom similarity index (adaptation of [Jaccard similarity index](http://en.wikipedia.org/wiki/Jaccard_index)).

 Both categories will be linked by occurrences.